 Because eligibility determinations for the Industry Resilience program require access to specialized data, communities should contact the Office of Local Defense Community Cooperation early in the process of considering a local response effort.

-The relevant Catalogue of Federal Domestic Assistance listings are:
+The relevant Assistance Listing numbers (previously referred to as Catalogue of Federal Domestic Assistance, or CFDA) are:

 See Terms and Conditions for more information.